tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_5.md

 "Subjects?
 What subjects?"
 I ask.

 He hesitates, his gaze flickering to Mrs. Thao before returning to me.
 "Criminals.
 POWs.
 Villagers.
 Anyone they can grab.
-They're using them as test subjects for... for Project Grim Harvest."
+They're using them as test subjects for... their experiments."

-"Project Grim Harvest?"
-I echo.
-"What is that?
-Some kind of weapon?"

-"Grim Harvest... it's not just a weapon.
-It's something worse," Wright says, his voice barely above a whisper.

 I nod to Lâm, who quickly unfolds a topographical map on the ground in front of us.
 The creased map is smeared with dirt and stained with sweat.

 I drag Wright's chair closer, positioning him over the map.
-"Point it out," I demand.
+"The base.
+Point it out," I demand.

 With his arms bound and his body wracked with pain, Wright leans forward as much as the ropes allow, his nose hovering over the map.
 A droplet of blood, oozing from a gash on his forehead, falls, marking the map.
 The bloodstain blooms on the paper, a crimson mark that signifies our target.